About the conference

 The scope of the conference also includes the interface between QCD, nuclear physics and astrophysics, and the wider landscape of strongly coupled physics.
 In particular, the conference will focus on the fruitful interactions and mutual benefits between QCD and the physics of condensed matter and strongly correlated systems.

-The fourteenth edition of this conference series will take place at the University of Stavanger, Norway, 27th July - 1st August 2020.
+The fourteenth edition of this conference series will be jointly hosted by the University of Stavanger and the Academy of Science Stavanger.
+The event will take place at the Ullandhaug Campus of the University of Stavanger, Norway, 27th July - 1st August 2020.

 Mechanisms of quark confinement (vortices, monopoles, calorons...) and the structure of the vacuum in non-Abelian gauge theories.
 Chiral symmetry breaking, and the Dirac spectrum in the low-momentum region.
 Studies of ghost and gluon propagators.
 Confining strings and flux tubes, their effective actions.
 Renormalons and power corrections.
 Interface between perturbative and nonperturbative physics.